Rowno/dotfiles/README.md

 Installation
 ------------

-To install the dotfiles clone the dotfiles repo, run `./bootstrap.sh` and restart your terminal.
+To install the dotfiles clone the dotfiles repo, run `./bootstrap.zsh` and restart your terminal.

-The `bootstrap.sh` script will copy all the files in the `public` and `private` directories to your home directory.
+The `bootstrap.zsh` script will copy all the files in the `public` and `private` directories to your home directory.
 Files in the `private` directory are also appended, see Private Config for more info.

-To update the dotfiles just run `./bootstrap.sh` and restart your terminal again.
+To update the dotfiles just run `./bootstrap.zsh` and restart your terminal again.

 Overview of Files
 -----------------

 ### Setup
-- `bootstrap.sh` - sets up the dotfiles in the home directory.
+- `bootstrap.zsh` - sets up the dotfiles in the home directory.
-- `npm.sh` - installs a bunch of handy Node based command line tools.
+- `npm.zsh` - installs a bunch of handy Node based command line tools.
-- `osx.sh` - installs newer versions of software and some handy tools and changes some settings on OSX.
+- `osx.zsh` - installs newer versions of software and some handy tools and changes some settings on OSX.

 ### Directories
 - `private/` - private config that is merged with the public dotfiles, explained below.